-The Balance Walking for CMT Video Series demonstrates how using balance walking poles can dramatically increase the confidence, fitness and mobility of people living with CMT.
+The Balance Walking for CMT Video Series demonstrates how using balance walking poles or walking sticks for balance can dramatically increase the confidence, fitness and mobility of people living with CMT.

 The Benefits of Balance Walking